purescript/registry-dev/SPEC.md

 Publishing a package version results in a few steps:

 1. The package source is fetched by the registry.
-2. The JSON payload sent to the API, the package manifest, the source code, and any existing package metadata are verified.
+2. The JSON payload sent to the API, the package manifest, the source code, and the package metadata (if it exists) are verified together.
 3. The source code is packaged into a tarball.
 4. The package tarball is uploaded to the registry storage backend so package managers can download it.
-5. The package metadata and package index are updated to record the newly-published version.
+5. The metadata index and manifest index are updated to record the newly-published version.
 6. The package version is added to the candidates for the automatic package sets releases.

 To submit a `Publish` operation, you are expected to POST a JSON object with the below fields to the registry HTTP API: